Architecture of Poland: After 1945

-The brutalist architecture is represented by the Bunkier Sztuki Gallery of Contemporary Art and the Arka Pana Church in Kraków, the Plac Grunwaldzki housing estate in Wrocław and the Superjednostka residential unit in Katowice.
+The brutalist architecture is represented by the Plac Grunwaldzki housing estate in Wrocław, the Bunkier Sztuki Gallery of Contemporary Art, the Arka Pana Church and the former Hotel Forum in Kraków, the "hammer" (młotek) building at 8 Smolna Street in Warsaw, the complex of sanatoriums in Ustroń as well as being inspired by Unité d'habitation residential unit Superjednostka and the railway station (demolished and partially rebuilt in 2010-12) in Katowice.

+In the time of the People's Republic many new housing estates were built, some of them are distinguished by interesting architectural forms.
+Besides the above-mentioned Nowa Huta in Kraków and the Plac Grunwaldzki in Wrocław, also e.g. the Koło II in Warsaw by Helena and Szymon Syrkus, the Osiedle Za Żelazną Bramą in Warsaw, the Falowiec in Gdańsk, the Osiedle Tysiąclecia in Katowice as well as the housing estates Przyczółek Grochowski (Warsaw) and Osiedle Słowackiego (Lublin) by Oskar Nikolai Hansen and Zofia Garlińska-Hansen.
+The Church of the Ascension of Christ, completed in Ursynów in 1989, combines traditional contours with modern minimalism.

 After 1989

 Among the most important contemporary polish architects are the post-modernists Marek Budzyński (Warsaw University Library, the Supreme Court), Romuald Loegler (Centrum E housing estate in Kraków and the chapel in the Batowice Cemetery in the same city) and Dariusz Kozłowski (Seminary of the Salesian Society in Krakow) as well as the neo-modernists Stefan Kuryłowicz (The Focus building in Warsaw), JEMS (Agora headquarters in Warsaw), Krzysztof Ingarden (Wyspiański Pavilion in Krakow) and Zbigniew Maćków (Silver Tower Center in Wrocław).
+One of the recent phenomenons are also many new museums built in last years, e.g. the Museum of the History of Polish Jews in Warsaw, the Museum of Taduesz Kantor in Kraków (Ośrodek Dokumentacji Sztuki Tadeusza Kantora Cricoteka), the Museum of the Solidarity and the Museum of the Second World War in Gdańsk as well as the concert halls, e.g. National Forum of Music in Wrocław and Szczecin Philharmonic.

 After the creation of the Third Republic, starchitects Arata Isozaki (Manggha), Norman Foster (Metropolitan, Varso), Daniel Libeskind (Złota 44) and Helmut Jahn (Cosmopolitan Twarda 2/4) had their projects in Poland.
-Other foreign architects active in Poland are Rainer Mahlamäki (Museum of the History of Polish Jews), Renato Rizzi (Shakespearian Theatre in Gdańsk), Riegler Riewe Architekten (Silesian Museum) and Estudio Barozzi Veig Studio (Szczecin Philharmonic).
+Other foreign architects active in Poland are Larry Oltmanns/SOM (Rondo 1), Jürgen Mayer (Hotel Park Inn in Kraków), Rainer Mahlamäki (Museum of the History of Polish Jews), Renato Rizzi (Shakespearian Theatre in Gdańsk), Riegler Riewe Architekten (Silesian Museum), Estudio Barozzi Veig Studio (Szczecin Philharmonic) and MVRDV (Bałtyk in Poznań).

 In 2015, Szczecin Philharmonic was awarded the European Union Prize for Contemporary Architecture.